Colorifix/constelite/docs/getting_started/key_concepts/ref.md

     "state": null
 }
 ```
-This reference tells us that it points to a record `0af5e0c7-9b81-4abb-9b2b-8d373e263461` in the Notion store and the type of the record is `Cat`.
+This reference tells us that it points to a record `0af5e0c7-9b81-4abb-9b2b-8d373e263461` in the memory store and the type of the record is `Cat`.

 We can use this reference to retrieve the state of the record: